-- Pupil Premium of £183,000 this funding is allocated to support the disadvantaged pupils and close the attainment gap between them and their peers. - ESFA Supplementary Grants & Recovery Premium of £84,000 to support the additional costs incurred on the Health and Social Care Levy - Free School Meals of £27,000 to assist in funding meals for disadvantaged pupils both during term time and academy holidays. - COVID-19 Funding of £17,000 received to fund the mass testing of pupils and staff as well as grants to cover additional costs incurred and any lost income.
+- Pupil Premium of £111,000 this funding is allocated to support the disadvantaged pupils and close the attainment gap between them and their peers. - ESFA Supplementary Grants & Recovery Premium of £102,000 to support the additional costs incurred on the Health and Social Care Levy - Free School Meals of £16,000 to assist in funding meals for disadvantaged pupils both during term time and academy holidays.